 - When the custard has chilled well, mix in cream.

 - Pour the mixture in an ice cream machine and follow the instructions for your ice cream maker until its ready.

 - You can serve this as soon its finished.
-It will have a "mr whippy" texture to it.
-I prefer to put it in the freezer until its ready.
+It will have a "mr whippy" soft serve texture to it.
+I prefer to put it in the freezer until its firm and scoop-able.